galliot-us/adaptive-object-detection/README.md

 `cd services/adaptive-learning/client`

 **#Step 1:**
-Register and get a token from Neuralet.io (The detail will be updated)
+Register and get a token from Neuralet.io (The detail will be provided)

 **#Step 2:**